Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

                                         # result will be that "rivers" array field will be added
                                         # to each mongodb document in 'countries' collection, but as
                                         # full matched documents are added by default, we will have list/array
-                                        # of objects with all keys found in each document of countries_rivers,
+                                        # of objects with all keys found in each document of 'countries_rivers',
                                         # but we just want to save info for 'river' key for each document,
-                                        # to achieve this, we use this argument and set it ti "river",
+                                        # to achieve this, we use this argument and set it to "river",
                                         # so that array now will contain only information that was present
                                         # in "river" key
 )